glebarez/padre/README.md

 CIPHER:

-	the encoded (as plaintext) value of valid cipher, whose value is to be decrypted if not passed, GoPaddy will use STDIN, reading ciphers line by line The provided cipher must be encoded as specified in -e and -r options.
+	to-be-decrypted value (or token) that a server leaked to you. if not provided, values will be read from STDIN make sure you tip GoPaddy about the encoding nature with options -e and -r (e.g. base64-encoded ciphers)

 OPTIONS: